Cynthiee/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a functions and other commands file.
+This is a file that describes functions and nested loop in C programming.